stackb/scala-gazelle/README.md

 The discovered `object`, `class`, `trait` types are provided to the known import trie such that they can be resolved by other rules.

-The extension wouldn'tt do much without this provider, but it still needs to be enabled in `args`:
+The extension wouldn't do much without this provider, but it still needs to be enabled in `args`:

 ```bazel